sudoTinaW/blog/_posts/2020-08-04-binary-tree.md

 Analysis:

-Here we can use both traversal and divide-conquer.

-Traversal:

-Check a node, if it is a leaf node, add its value to the final sum.
-The left subtree and right subtree do the same operation.
-The traversal method needs to use a class property to remember the final result, so it has a side effect.
+It is an easy problem.
+We can collect the sum as a class property and run the sum-up calculation along the top-down direction.

 ```java
 public int sum;